-The differences in the nominal spatial resolution between the more recent GOES Imager are explained in Table 3.2.
+The differences in the nominal spatial resolution between the more recent GOES Imagers are explained in Table 3.2.
 The east-west over-sampling is not included in the table.
-The increased resolution of band-6 necessitated a change in the GOES Variable (GVAR) format, to include an additional block of data associated with two detectors instead of only one detector.
+The increased resolution of band 6 necessitated a change in the GOES Variable (GVAR) format, to include an additional block of data associated with two detectors instead of only one detector.